-- Contact Child Care Licensing to report the presence of COVID-19 our school - Notify the Arizona Department of Health Services - Notify staff and parents/caregivers that a member of the classroom community has

-- been diagnosed with COVID-19.
+- Contact Maricopa County Public Health Dept to report the presence of COVID-19 - Contact Child Care Licensing to report the presence of COVID-19 our school - Notify the Arizona Department of Health Services - Notify staff and parents/caregivers that a member of the classroom community has been diagnosed with COVID-19.
 Confidentiality will be maintained. - Notify the school community that a child in the school (not their community) has been diagnosed with COVID-19.
-Confidentiality will be maintained. - Close the specific classroom community for 14 days to allow self-quarantine for all children and staff in the classroom community who have been in close contact with the person diagnosed with COVID-19 (per CDC guidelines) or until a negative test result is received. - Complete disinfecting and deep cleaning procedures.
+Confidentiality will be maintained. - If advised by MCPHD, close the specific classroom community for 14 days to allow self-quarantine for all children and staff in the classroom community who have been in close contact with the person diagnosed with COVID-19 (per CDC guidelines). - Complete disinfecting and deep cleaning procedures.

-Decisions about extending closure will be made in consultation with the Arizona Department of Health Services.
+Decisions about extending closure will be made in consultation with the Arizona Department of Health Services and the Maricopa County Public Health Department.